webexpo/tool1/README.md

 [![License: MIT](https://img.shields.io/badge/license-MIT-yellow.svg)](https://github.com/webexpo/app-tool1/blob/main/LICENSE.md)
 <!-- badges: end -->

-A Shiny application developed by the Industrial Hygiene team of the Department of Environmental and Occupational Health at the [School of Public Health](https://espum.umontreal.ca/english/home/) of the [Université de Montréal](https://www.umontreal.ca/en/).
+A Shiny application developed by [Jérôme Lavoué](https://orcid.org/0000-0003-4950-5475) on behalf of the Industrial Hygiene team of the Department of Environmental and Occupational Health at the
+[School of Public Health](https://espum.umontreal.ca/english/home/) of the [Université de Montréal](https://www.umontreal.ca/en/).

+[Ununoctium](https://ununoctium.dev) (Jean-Mathieu Potvin) collaborated on the development efforts (partial refactoring of the source code) that led to version 4.0.0.

 ## Introduction